-The payment to a Non-U.S. Holder of interest on a Note generally will be exempt from U.S. federal withholding tax under the "portfolio interest" exemption provided that interest on the Note is not effectively connected with a U.S. trade or business conducted by the Non-U.S. Holder and the Non-U.S. Holder:
+Subject to the discussion of backup withholding and FATCA withholding below, the payment to a Non-U.S. Holder of interest on a Note generally will not be subject to U.S. federal income tax and will be exempt from U.S. federal withholding tax under the "portfolio interest" exemption provided that interest on the Note is not effectively connected with a U.S. trade or business conducted by the Non-U.S. Holder and the Non-U.S. Holder: